 You may be eligible for up to $6,495 a year in 2021-22, depending on the amount of federal funding available and limits set by the Department of Education (this is current as of this publishing).
 Awards are based on eligibility and enrollment status.

 You may be eligible for up to $1,000 a year.
 Part-time students (taking 6-11 credits a term) will receive smaller grants.

 Oregon Opportunity Grants

-You must be enrolled for six or more credits and be enrolled fall term to be eligible for Oregon Opportunity Grants.
+You must be enrolled for six or more credits to be eligible for Oregon Opportunity Grants.

 Oregon Promise Grants

 The state of Oregon offers the Oregon Promise grant to incoming students who successfully complete the GED or earn their high school diploma shortly before enrolling in an Oregon community college.
 For the 2021-22 award year, the maximum award is $3,890.
 Award amounts for the 2022-23 award year are unknown at the time of publishing.
 Applicants must be residents of Oregon.
 For more information or to apply, visit oregonstudentaid.gov.